mrkarthik71/file_monitor/README.md

 	Additional commands :

-		--> To start a container :winpty docker start container
+	To start a container :
+		--> winpty docker start container

-		--> To stop a container :winpty docker stop container
+	To stop a container :
+		--> winpty docker stop container

 10. Additional Details